obsidian-html/obsidian-html.github.io/tabs/md/Demonstrations/Embedded search.md

 >
 >User stories, bugs, issues are all discussed here: [https://github.com/obsidian-html/obsidian-html/issues/324](https://github.com/obsidian-html/obsidian-html/issues/324)

+This feature implements the `query` code blocks functionality of Obsidian, with which we can embed search results into the note.
+See also [https://help.obsidian.md/Plugins/Search](https://help.obsidian.md/Plugins/Search)

+## Status of the feature
+Not all search functionality of [obsidian embbeded search](https://help.obsidian.md/Plugins/Search) has been implemented yet.
+See the [Supported syntax at the moment](#supported-syntax-at-the-moment) for what has been implemented already.

+If you want your most important usecase to be added first, please make a description of it here: [https://github.com/obsidian-html/obsidian-html/issues/324](https://github.com/obsidian-html/obsidian-html/issues/324)

+> [!important]
+> The max search results are 20 notes.
+This will be changed when we can deduce which notes should REALLY be inserted, and which not.
+Searching on "a" in Obsidian does not return all notes, so it does the same, but the logic behind it is still unclear.

+### Whoosh
+We use Whoosh as a search engine for obsidianhtml.See [https://whoosh.readthedocs.io/en/latest/querylang.html](https://whoosh.readthedocs.io/en/latest/querylang.html) for how that syntax works.
+A large part of implementing Obsidian's search syntax will be to configure Whoosh correctly.
+Where needed a user provided query from a note will be rewritten so that whoosh gives the desired result.

 ## Enable
 As the feature is still in alpha, it is disabled by default.